BitMEX/api-connectors/auto-generated/ruby/docs/SchemaApi.md

 api_instance = SwaggerClient::SchemaApi.new

 opts = {
-  model: "model_example" # String | Optional model filter.
+  model: 'model_example' # String | Optional model filter.
 If omitted, will return all models.
 }

 begin